CSC-412-Networking/Sprint-5/README.md

 ## Learning Objectives
 - Develop a basic understanding of Ethics and DevOps
-- Explore in-depth topics inEthics and DevOps
+- Explore in-depth topics in Ethics and DevOps
 - Examine the relationship between two or more Ethics and DevOps components

 ## Topics: